getsentry/rfcs/text/0032-improved-api-tokens.md

   - _This value could be used to inform how long we wait between versions for the migration that will edit pending rows in the database._
 - What is the best way to store `token_type`?
   - Can we use Django's `models.TextChoices` and store strings or should we use an integer-to-string mapping?

+# Future Work

+- Allow users to actually set the expiration durations on their API tokens
+  - We can still support indefinite durations to maintain backwards compatibility